What does the Win64ShellLink.exe file do?

 - Click the program, and then click Uninstall.

-How to tell if Win64ShellLink.exe (WinShellLink) was uninstalled cleanly
+How to check if Win64ShellLink.exe (WinShellLink) was uninstalled completely

 After uninstalling, restart your computer.
-Then start Windows Explorer and see if there is still a folder with the name of the software under C:\Program Files.
-Be sure to check the Registry as well for remnants of WinShellLink.
-To do this, start "Regedit", then look under "HKEY_LOCAL_MACHINE" > "Software" for WinShellLink or the name of the producer.
-Always keep in mind that only a computer professional should ever directly delete entries in the Windows Registry.
+Then open Windows Explorer and check if a folder with the software name still exists under C:\Program Files.
+Also, check the Registry for remnants of WinShellLink.
+To do this, start Regedit, then look under HKEY_LOCAL_MACHINE > Software for: WinShellLink or the name of the producer.
+Keep in mind that only a computer professional should delete entries in the Windows Registry directly.

 Last but not least

-If Windows not working quite right for you, or if startup is taking a long time, or Win64ShellLink.exe is causing problems for you, a good Windows diagnostic tool may very well help.
+If Windows is not working properly, startup is slow, or Win64ShellLink.exe is causing problems, a good Windows diagnostic tool may help.
 This is especially effective when it comes to older computers that have accumulated vast quantities of "garbage data" as the result of many software installs and uninstalls.